And as such, there's nobody better than I, nobody better than me, to ask the question.

 I break it down as much as I can.

-Yesterday I was in a huge argument with my boss about why oil companies should have tax breaks.
+Yesterday, I was in a huge argument with my boss about why oil companies should have tax breaks.

 They can create more jobs with the money that they don't have to pay to the government, obviously.

-It just it wasn't even going in one year to go out the other, it seemed.
+I tried breaking that down, and no matter how hard I tried, it wasn't even going in one year to go out the other ear, it seemed.

 Yeah, I understand that.

-I've I've encountered this uh, as we all have.
+I've encountered this as we all have.

-Uh but you have to, just to give you some optimism here, despite the fact that we've been encountering all our lives, you're only 20 years old.
+But you have to, just to give you some optimism here, despite the fact that we've been encountering all our lives, you're only 20 years old.

 I was born in 1951.

-There were there were people like uh like Bill Buckley and Russell Kirk and a number of others who were building the foundation, and Barry Goldwater came along and Ronald Reagan, I'm sure you know enough recent history.
+There were people like Bill Buckley and Russell Kirk and a number of others who were building the foundation.

-And the one thing that that you have to understand about about all this is you have to understand the the the makeup of many liberals, not not all of them, some of them some of them are thinking people, but you have to understand liberalism itself.
+And the one thing that you have to understand about all this is you have to understand the makeup of many liberals, not all of them.

-It's it's based on a whole bunch of things that are really designed to make them feel better about themselves.
+It's based on a whole bunch of things that are really designed to make them feel better about themselves.

-It might you you should not give up trying.
+You should not give up trying.

 Because in the process of trying to talk to these people, what you will do is help yourself.

-The more you do it, and you can look at this as somewhat of a challenge.
+And you can look at this as somewhat of a challenge.

 Do not get frustrated when they don't hear it, believe it, or accept it, although you'll find over time that some of them will, but not in your presence.